Ioannis Metaxas: Prime Minister and the 4th of August Regime

 In 1935, the Comintern had ordered Communist parties around the world to engage in "popular fronts" against fascism, allying themselves with other left-wing parties.
 Following the Comintern's orders, the KKE declared itself in favor of a "popular front" to unite all left-wing parties against fascism, and called for an alliance with the Venizelists.
 Faced with a parliament evenly divided between left and right, the Liberals entered negotiations for Communist support for a Liberal government.
-The chief of the Army General Staff, General Alexandros Papagos, told the king that the Army would carry out an immediate coup d'état if the Liberals made an alliance with the KKE, saying he would never allow the Communists to form a government or even have any role in the government.
+The chief of the Army General Staff, General Alexandros Papagos, told the king that the Army would carry out an immediate coup d'état if the Liberals made an alliance with the KKE, saying he would never allow the Communists to form a government or have any role in the government.

-Contrary to expectations, George had not taken sides in the 1936 election and remained neutral, behaving for once as a constitutional monarch.
+Contrary to expectations, King George II had not taken sides in the 1936 election and remained neutral.
 The king had expected the Liberals to lose, and with the Venizelists forming the largest bloc in Parliament, he faced demands that the Venizelist officers dismissed in 1935 be restated, which led to warnings from the right-wing parties that the king risked being sent into exile again if any of the dismissed officers received their commissions again.
-There was considerable anger within right-wing circles at the king for "stacking" the election in favor of the Venizelists (i.e. being neutral), and the king was faced with a situation where his loyalist supporters were on the verge of turning against him.
-Tsaldaris wanted to compromise on the issue of the Venizelist officers, agreeing that some would have their commissions returned, but Theotokis was against any compromise, and thus it was a dispute between Tsaldaris vs. Theotokis as opposed to the dispute between the Venizelists vs. the anti-Venzelists that really paralyzed parliament.
+There was considerable anger within right-wing circles at King George II for "stacking" the election in favor of the Venizelists, and the king's loyalist supporters were on the verge of turning against him.
+Tsaldaris wanted to compromise on the issue of the Venizelist officers, agreeing that some would have their commissions returned, but Theotokis was against any compromise, and thus it was a dispute between Tsaldaris and Theotokis as opposed to the dispute between the Venizelists and the anti-Venizelists that really paralyzed parliament.

-Although Kondylis had been instrumental in restoring the monarchy in 1935, George greatly distrusted him as he had not forgotten that it was Kondylis who had deposed and exiled him in 1924.
-George had often mused that if he was to play the role of King Victor Emmanuel III, he wanted his Mussolini to be a man who was loyal to the monarchy, which ruled out Kondylis and led the king to turn to Metaxas.
+Although Kondylis had been instrumental in restoring the monarchy in 1935, King George greatly distrusted him as he had not forgotten that it was Kondylis who had deposed and exiled him in 1924.
+King George II had often mused that if he was to play the role of King Victor Emmanuel III, he wanted his Mussolini to be a man who was loyal to the monarchy, which ruled out Kondylis and led the king to turn to Metaxas.

 In a series of initiatives, King George II was able to play a decisive role in shaping the political scene.
-On 5 March, George II appointed Metaxas the Minister of Defense, a post in which he would remain until his death in 1941.
+On 5 March, King George II appointed Metaxas the Minister of Defense, a post in which he would remain until his death in 1941.
 The political significance of this appointment was great since Metaxas was not only a dedicated Monarchist but one of the few politicians who had supported openly the imposition of an authoritarian, non-parliamentary regime in Greece.